cappe987/cappe987.github.io/content/blog/networks/2023-07-10-ptp-syntonization-synchronization.md

 ## Syntonization

 Now that the clocks are nearly aligned we need to consider the frequency of the oscillators driving the clocks.
-If two clocks driven by oscillators at different frequencies, or even just of different qualities, it will result in wander.
+If two clocks are driven by oscillators at different frequencies, or even just of different qualities, it will result in wander.
 A big difference will allow significant wander in between every synchronization, resulting in never reaching near-perfect accuracy.
 When the